cogdog/splotpoint/README.md

 ### New Features (details below)

+* May 26, 2018 Added option to the `startbutton` shortcode to start presentation at a specific slide
 * May 22, 2018 Theme will now generate a `/all` a handouts page that displays all slides in one view with print styles to insert pagebreaks at the end of slides when printed
 * Oct 16, 2017 Added navigation shortcuts with right, left arrow for slide navigation and up arrow to return to top
 * Aug 7 2017 Shortcodes for generating a full list of slides and a start button to launch the first slide